ambroziepaval/design-patterns-java/README.md

 A pattern in which the object's behaviour is determined by its state.
 An object transitions from one state to another (something needs to _trigger_ a transition).

 A formalized construct which manages state and transitions is called a _state machine_.

 ### Strategy

 Enables the exact behavior of a system to be selected either at run-time (dynamic) or compile-time (static).

 Also known as a policy (esp. in the C++ world).

+### Template Method

+Allows us to define the 'skeleton' of the algorithm, with concrete implementations defined in subclasses.